Dates and nuts make up the bulk of these Chocolate Orange Bliss Balls, making for a healthy and delicious snack or dessert!

 - Place the almonds into a food processor and blend until a course flour forms.

-- Add in the and chocolate chips and pulse a few times until the is evenly distributed and the chocolate chips are slightly broken up.
+- Add in the cacao powder and chocolate chips and pulse a few times until the cacao powder is evenly distributed and the chocolate chips are slightly broken up.

 - Add in the pitted dates and orange extract and process until a sticky, uniform dough forms, scraping down the bowl of your food processor occasionally.
 You'll know the dough is ready when it sticks together when pinched between your fingers.